Worried about a child

 How the information you provide is handled

-Qualified social work staff within EHASH will review the information received, check the records and, if necessary, make some additional enquiries.
-This will be done within one working day and a decision will be made about the level of risk and what service would be best to help or protect the child.
-For further details of what will happen next please see the what might happen guidance.
+This will be done within one working day.
+A decision will be made about the level of risk and what service would be best to help or protect the child.
+For more details of what will happen next, see the what might happen guidance.